alexharv074/aws_exam_notes/developer/lambda_notes.md

 ## Deploying an API

 To deploy an API, you create an API deployment and associate it with a stage.
 Each stage is a snapshot of the API and is made available for the client to call.
 Every time you update an API, which includes modification of methods, integrations, authorizers, and anything else other than stage settings, you must redeploy the API to an existing stage or to a new stage.
 As your API evolves, you can continue to deploy it to different stages as different versions of the API.
 You can also deploy your API updates as a canary release deployment, enabling your API clients to access, on the same stage, the production version through the production release, and the updated version through the canary release.

+### API Stage

+A logical reference to a lifecycle state of your API (for example, 'dev', 'prod', 'beta', 'v2').
+API stages are identified by API ID and stage name.

 ### Stage variables